 When Can You Report Elder Abuse Anonymously?

-If you or a loved one is suffering from elder abuse, you should report it immediately, whether or not you can do so anonymously.
+If a loved one is suffering from elder abuse, you should report it immediately.
+If they live in a long-term care or assisted living facility, you will likely have several options for reporting nursing home abuse.

-The sooner that elder abuse is reported, the sooner action can be taken to protect older adults that could be suffering.
-As previously mentioned, you may or may not be able to anonymously file a report — but regardless, taking the step to report suspected elder abuse may save a life or prevent serious injury or illness.
+The sooner you report elder abuse, the faster protective action can be taken for those suffering.
+You may or may not be able to anonymously file a report, but taking the first step to report suspected elder abuse may prevent serious injury or illness.

 Learn More About Elder Abuse And How To Report It

 Reporting suspected elder abuse isn’t easy.
-If you need help, you can contact an advocacy agency or local law enforcement for help on taking the next steps.
+If you need help, you can contact an advocacy agency, like a nursing home ombudsman, or local law enforcement for help in taking the next steps.